-There is currently a very high number of MetSat and EESS Earth stations worldwide, including, a large number of receive-only stations that do not need to be licenced, some of which are portable stations, meaning that their locations may not be known.
+There is currently a very high number of MetSat and EESS Earth stations deployed worldwide in urban, sub-urban and rural environments including a large number of receive-only stations that do not need to be licenced, meaning that their locations may not be known.
+These stations can be at fixed locations, installed nearby the premises of end users, or transportable, placed in the vicinity of the area to image.
+The antenna sizes can vary, depending on the specific scenario and user needs.